James I. D. Smith – fauNature Pty Ltd

 Table 1: Number and type of hollows recorded during the initial survey (21/10/2013).

 |Tree No.||All Hollows||Vertebrate Hollows||Active Hollows|

 With the possum confined in the cavity, a solid wooden section below the hollow was identified (using a sounding hammer).
 The limb was sawn through, ensuring there was at least 150-200mm of solid wood between the possum cavity and the cut.

 Possums that escaped ahead of felling activities were let go.
-Where a possum took refuge in the top of the tree that was being felled, activities ceased.
-If the escapee moved to the ground or a different tree, felling operations continued, however the possum’s location was noted, as reference for future activities.
+When a possum took refuge in the top of the tree that was being felled, activities ceased.
+If the escapee moved to the ground or a different tree, felling operations continued, however, the possum’s location was noted, as a reference for future activities.

 Seventy-six “Vertebrate Hollows” (cavities large enough to accommodate the anticipated vertebrate species e.g. possums and parrots) were recorded across the surveyed trees, at an average of 3.0 per elm.
 “Active Hollows” were identified as those where recent animal activity had been noted (chewing, feathers, trapped fur, etc.); these accounted for 54 of the Vertebrate Hollows (70%).
 Hollows occupied by bees, covered in spider webs or showing no signs of use were considered inactive.

 Twenty cavities (26%) of the identified Vertebrate Hollows were occupied during the survey, by five different wildlife species (Graph 1).
 These animals were spread across 15 (60%) of the elms surveyed.
 Individual BTP were recorded in seven (7) different hollows, spread the length of the avenue.
 RTP was observed in two trees; one included a mother and its joey, the second a single adult.